Generations of Healing and Hope

 In 2009, Integrated Family Services (IFS) was created as a subsidiary to provide ongoing case management and safety services to children in the Bureau of Milwaukee Child Welfare.
 Within three years, St. Aemilian-Lakeside secured half of all the child welfare services in Milwaukee County and added adoption licensing and services.

 In 2007, St. Aemilian-Lakeside began its strong focus on trauma informed care and by about 2011 was using it in all its services.
-In that year, the agency became certified in the Neurosequential Model of Therapeutics (NMT™), and in late 2013, became one of a select group of organizations worldwide with NMT™ Flagship status.
-A creation of Dr. Bruce Perry and the ChildTrauma Academy, this is a biologically informed way to assess when trauma occurred in a child’s development and create ways to mitigate its effects.
+In that year, the agency became certified in the Neurosequential Model of Therapeutics (NMT™), and in 2014, became one of a select group of organizations worldwide with NMT™ Flagship status.
+A creation of Dr. Bruce Perry and the Neurosequential Network, this is a biologically informed way to assess when trauma occurred in a child’s development and create ways to mitigate its effects.

-Within a short time, St. Aemilian-Lakeside became widely known for trauma informed care and began offering seminars as well as trainings and consultations to educators, business and the criminal justice system, in addition to human services professionals.
+Within a short time, St. Aemilian-Lakeside became widely known for trauma informed care (TIC) and began offering seminars as well as trainings and consultations to educators, business and the criminal justice system, in addition to human services professionals.
 The curriculum, then as is now, was based on the 7 Essential Ingredients of trauma informed care.